-Later I thought, let’s try out Adobe Comp CC, an app actually intended for layout.
+Later I thought, let’s try out Adobe Comp CC (see follow-up, below), an app actually intended for layout.
 I found the experience mixed.
 I was able to pull together some professional looking layouts, and was impressed by the relative ease of the process.
 But then I hit a wall, I was irritated to find I was limited to the default fonts available on my Pad, and the Abobe Typekit library (Now re-branded Adobe Fonts).
 I was familiar with TypeKit through Creative Cloud on the desktop, and was already disappointed that TypeKit/Adobe Fonts did NOT include many classic and essential fonts from the old Adobe Type Library.
 (There are still available from external vendors or included in the $3000 Adobe Font Folio Product) That was still the case with Adobe Comp on the iPad.
 Can you imagine showing a client a layout that didn’t incorporate their specific, or worse, bespoke fonts?
 Try to imagine asking a client to abandon New Century Schoolbook because it’s not on your pad?
-Mind you, I have had clients insist I craft graphic projects in Times New Roman, Calibri or Cambria becuase they are the default fonts in Microsoft Word…
+Mind you, I have had clients insist I craft graphic projects in Times New Roman, Arial, Calibri or Cambria because they are the default fonts in Microsoft Word…

 But things might be looking up.